- School Day and Organisation

 Late applications will be considered after all other applications.

-All applications should be submitted to the home Local Authority using their common application form.
+Applications can be submitted to the home Local Authority using their common application form or in school.
 If you live in another borough and are applying to Haringey schools you should complete your own local authority form and return it to them direct.

 If you are applying for a Foundation (church) place you should complete a Local Authority Common Application Form naming the school and complete a Supplementary Form so that governors may consider your application fully.
 The Supplementary Form should be returned to the school by the 31st January.
 We shall treat all data on this form as confidential and it will be processed in compliance with the Data Protection Act 1998.
 You will be informed if we receive a request for disclosure under the Freedom of Information Act 2000 and will be given an opportunity to comment before any decision about disclosure under that Act is made.

 Applications for an open place do not need to complete the Supplementary Form but must complete the Local Authority Common Application Form naming the school.